-Overall, though, most employees are resilient.
-Particularly when given anxiety-reducing strategies and the professional support they need.
+Overall, most employees are resilient.
+Particularly when given anxiety-reducing strategies (such as the intrapersonal communication examples in this article) and the professional support they need.
 Staff can be encouraged to drop zealous protective behaviors through education about the ongoing safety measures and workplace risk assessments.
 Anxiety is caused by the unknown or unfamiliar, so targeted internal communications are ideally placed to reassure and refocus.
 Taking this step will help to build that confidence back up.

 How internal communication software supports the office return

 Even pre-pandemic, employees weren’t always comfortable talking about mental health in the workplace or any exacerbating stress that may have affected their performance.
 With experts predicting that certain psychological issues could spiral over the next couple of years, now is the time for employers to act.
 But how can internal communication software support staff during this transitional period?